WillardFord/sv_merge/scripts/readFiltering/fresh_install_commands.md

 conda install cmake
 conda install compilers # mounted cmake library directories into conda.
-Not sure if packages are actually useful. conda install zlib conda install libcurl # Theoretically installed with cmake but needed to install again here, not sure if version difference or something to do with order of installing compilers and cmake conda install autoconf # in pursuit of autoreconf conda install jansson
+Not sure if packages are actually useful. conda install zlib conda install libcurl # Theoretically installed with cmake but needed to install again here, think its something to do with order of installing compilers and cmake conda install autoconf # in pursuit of autoreconf conda install jansson